Estrogens are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

-Estrogen hormones play an essential role in the growth and development of female secondary sexual characteristics such as breasts, pubic and armpit hair, endometrium, regulation of the menstrual cycle and reproductive system.
+They play an essential role in the growth and development of female secondary sexual characteristics, such as breasts, pubic and armpit hair, and the regulation of the menstrual cycle and reproductive system.

 Fast facts on estrogen